Some quick advice on personal finance topics. Dig in further on areas that interest you most!

 Every paycheck pay yourself first by setting aside some money in a high-yield savings account.
 Not only will you be set up in case of an emergency, the savings can compound through the interest gains.
 Find a bank or credit union offering a high-yield no fee savings account that is backed by the federal government and offers a competitive APY (interest rate).
 My personal favorite is Ally Financial.

 Invest early and often to take advantage of compounding (money passively doubling over time).
-Don’t waste time trying to hand pick stocks.
-Use The Vanguard Group to index and be done with it.
+Don’t waste time trying to hand pick stocks unless you have some fun money you can afford to lose.
+The core of your portfolio should be indexed.
+The Vanguard Group is my go to.
 VTSAX is a good option for stocks, and VBTLX is a good option for bonds.
 Diversify your portfolio according to your risk preference.
 Stocks yield higher returns, but are more risky, whereas bonds are the inverse.

 The U.S. operates on a marginal tax bracket system which means as you move into higher brackets, you are only paying the higher percentage on the income in that bracket.
 Moving up does not mean you pay the higher percentage on your entire income for the year.
 It does not make sense to turn down a raise, promotion, etc. for supposed tax reasons.